hawkinse/psmovefreepiebridge/README.md

 If tracking multiple controllers, each index is for a different controller.

+If tracking less than four controllers, button and trigger data can also be read from freePieIO[3].
+Trigger data is stored in the orientation values (yaw/pitch/roll) while button presses are in the location values (x/y/z).
+Button data is stored as individual bits:

+Bit 0 - Square

+Bit 1 - Triangle

+Bit 2 - Cross

+Bit 3 - Circle

+Bit 4 - Move

+Bit 5 - PS

+Bit 6 - Start

+Bit 7 - Select

 # Release Changelog #

+### Alpha 8 ###
+* Button support brought back, this time for up to three controllers
+* Mouse example script updated to use new button support instead of FreePIE Joystick.
+* Standard example script should now handle controller rotation better in Riftcat VRidge.

 ### Alpha 7 ###
 * Added ability to set the bulb color of the tracked controllers